kirill-takhtasyev/ml-zoomcamp/midterm-project/README.md

 The model is constructed using the [dataset from Kaggle](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset/data), which was created by [fedesoriano](https://www.kaggle.com/fedesoriano).
 It is designed for predicting the probability of stroke based on the provided attribute information.

 This is a binary classification problem.
+# Project files
+- `README.md` - file with project description and instructions;
+-